AlexisFxValencia/pystrategy/README.md

 Todo list :
+- test network connection with 2 computers
+- if a computer is disconnected, the server should see it and delete the player from its bank

 - add indicators for the player of what is happening
 - add delay in peon creation
  - time to get gold (delay)